canonical/lxd/doc/howto/instances_create.md

     lxc launch images:ubuntu/22.04 ubuntu-vm --vm

+Or with a bigger disk:

+    lxc launch images:ubuntu/22.04 ubuntu-vm-big --vm --device root,size=30GiB

 ### Launch a container with specific configuration options

 To launch a container and limit its resources to one vCPU and 192 MiB of RAM, enter the following command: